isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1292.md

 ---
-title: PEOPLECENTRAL HRMS Version 11 - Professional 250
+title: Ascent iSPOT Fleet Management System - 	iSPOT FMS Tracking and Workflow management - Package A (10 Vehicles)
 permalink: /productivity-solutions-grant/solutionrepo/solution1292
 ---

 ### Description

-PEOPLECENTRAL is a comprehensive HRMS Solution.
-All-in-one platform empowering Human Resource Professionals across complete employee life cycles.
-From Acquiring Talent, Staff On boarding, Developing, Retaining to Off boarding.
+Ascent's iSPOT FMS enable companies to transform their business with data-driven actions on a simple managed platform from the day that they start their fleet.
+Ascent's positioning in the market on iSPOT FMS has always been cost leadership, commoditizing our solutions and making it available to all companies operating fleets.
+Installation, guided adoption walkthrough and business hours support flattens the learning curve and allow SME to exact benefits immediately after signing up with us

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_PeopleCentral_HRMS_Annex_3_CR_wef_4_Nov_2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ascent_20200175_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria